jainishmehta/checker-framework-languageserver-downloader/README.md

 This specifies from which Github repository under `languageserver_org` to download the language server.
 The default is `checker-framework-languageserver`.

-Combined with `languageserver_org`, the default Checker Framework is `checker-framework-languageserver`.
+Combined with `languageserver_org`, the default language server is `eisopux/checker-framework-languageserver`.

 ## Example